This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 The history of jeans

-Its history begins in the 19th century in the United States, when a merchant, Levi Strauss, and a tailor, Jacob Davis, invented durable pants for workers.
-These pants are made of "denim" canvas, a very robust, often blue, fabric, born in the city of Nîmes in France.
-To make them even more durable, metal rivets are added to the pockets: blue jeans are born.
+Its story begins in the 19th century in the United States, when merchant Levi Strauss and tailor Jacob Davis invented a durable pair of trousers for workers.
+These trousers were made of denim , a very robust, often blue, fabric whose origins can be traced back to the city of Nîmes, France.
+To make them even more durable, metal rivets were added to the pockets: blue jeans were born.

-Originally, these jeans were worn by miners, cowboys and workers, but in the 1950s young people adopted them as a symbol of rebellion, notably thanks to icons like Marilyn Monroe and James Dean.
+Originally, jeans were worn by miners, cowboys, and factory workers.
+But in the 1950s , young people adopted them and made them a true symbol of rebellion, thanks in particular to icons like Marilyn Monroe and James Dean.
+Jeans then became a powerful garment, imbued with attitude and freedom.

 The cuts